mhofmann-Khoury/knit_script/README.md

 knit_graph = knit_script_to_knitout_to_dat('<pattern file>', '<knitout file name>', '<dat file name>')
 ```

+For more information, check out the jupyter notebook in the `installation_test` package.

 Additional examples of accessing the interpreter can be seen in the `test` package.

 # Knit Script DSL
-Knitscript is a scripting language designed to offer the computing convenience of standard languages (e.g., Python 3) with quality of life features specific to V-Bed Machine knitting.
+Knit script is a scripting language designed to offer the computing convenience of standard languages (e.g., Python 3) with quality of life features specific to V-Bed Machine knitting.
 The language is built on a virtual machine model of a v-bed knitting machine similar to those assumed by knitout.
 Unlike knitout, knit script offers variables, control structures, functions, access to imported python libraries and much more.
-Knit Script interprets down to knitout operations that have been validated and should run without error on your machine.
+Knit Script interprets down to knitout operations that have been validated and should run without an error on your machine.

 ## Carriage Passes